 Illiquidity in any asset tends to amplify its price movements to both the upside and downside.
 While the volatility in structured credit can be disquieting for some investors in challenging markets, it historically has proven transitory.
 Not only has the impairment of principal in structured credit been infrequent, but market price dislocations often have also been followed by meaningful recoveries.
-While drawdowns in structured credit assets in response to macroeconomic events over the past 15-plus years typically have been around double that of samerated high yield bonds, as depicted in Exhibit 6, the recoveries have been far more substantial.
+As shown in Exhibit 6, structured credit drawdowns in response to adverse events since the global financial crisis typically have been around double that of same-rated high yield bonds, though recoveries have been far more substantial.
 We believe this price action creates periodic opportunities for active managers like ourselves to acquire assets at a discount and potentially generate alpha through active portfolio rotation.

 Exhibit 6.
-Structured Credit Prices Have Been Marked by Deep Selloffs and Furious ReboundsAsset Prices, January 2008 through July 2024
+Structured Credit Prices Have Been Marked by Deep Selloffs and Furious ReboundsAsset Prices, January 2008 through April 2025

 Note: US CLOs = BB rated CLO prices from PricingDirect plus five-year US Treasury yields; US High Yield Bonds = Bloomberg High Yield BB Index.

-Source: Citi, Bloomberg; data as of July 31, 2024.
+Source: Citi, Bloomberg; data as of April 30, 2025.